Ricky Montgomery: Early life

+Personal life

+Montgomery is non-binary and uses he/they pronouns.

+Montgomery proposed to his then-girlfriend, writer, journalist, and critic Jess Joho, in late May 2024.
+In January 2025, the pair announced they were officially engaged as of January 5.

 Career

 In LA, he released his first studio album Montgomery Ricky on April 1, 2016.
 Montgomery founded indie band The Honeysticks with a childhood friend of his to experiment musically.
 The band name was derived from a snack Montgomery ate every Saturday morning when he was a kid, made of sticks of honey.
-In 2018, he took the year off from making music and started social media marketing companies to earn more money.
+In 2018, he took the year off from making music.
+He has started social media marketing companies to earn more money.
 By 2020, he considered quitting making music entirely.
-However, in mid-2020, during the COVID-19 pandemic, his two singles—"Mr Loverman" and "Line Without A Hook"—went viral on TikTok.
+However, in mid-2020, during the COVID-19 pandemic, his two singles—"Mr. Loverman" and "Line Without a Hook"—went viral on TikTok.
 With his explosion in popularity, he was contacted by "virtually every single major label A&R in a matter of months."
 In December 2020, after a large bidding war, Montgomery signed with Warner Records.

 Since then, he has remixed two songs in 2021 from his debut album with fellow artists Chloe Moriondo and mxmtoon respectively.
 Montgomery came in contact with mxmtoon after finding her perform one of his songs on the streaming platform Twitch, learning that she had been a fan of his Vine content before it shut down.
-He found Moriondo from a song cover of "Out Like A Light".
+He found Moriondo from a song cover of "Out Like a Light".

-Montgomery released his second solo EP, It’s 2016 Somewhere, on April 15, 2022.
-Upon announcement of the EP’s title, Montgomery hinted at more content being released in the near future.
+On going viral leading to a record deal, he told Vox that despite virality in songs or a record deal, artists get stuck on a perpetual treadmill of self-promotion: "Next thing you know, it’s been three years and you’ve spent almost no time on your art.
+You’re getting worse at it, but you’re becoming a great marketer for a product which is less and less good."

+On October 8, 2024, Montgomery announced the single, "Superfan", and confirmed that he had been dropped as an artist by Warner Records.